JoelVizcarra/mattress-shop/README.md

 ### `yarn e2e`

-Launches cypress for the end to end test.
+Launches cypress for the end to end test (for the e2e test you must first run `yarn dev`).

 ### `yarn build`